-Cambridge English aims to work closely with policymakers to deliver the positive educational impacts they wish to achieve.
-Our expertise and world-leading assessment services deliver international standards that can be integrated with local systems, to improve learner outcomes and meet educational goals.

-In this set of case studies, we provide real-world examples of how Cambridge English approaches the task of transforming language education outcomes in partnership with ministries of education, educational institutions and employers.
+We work with policymakers to deliver positive educational impact.
+Our expertise and world-leading teaching, learning and assessment or consultancy services deliver international standards that can be integrated with local systems, to improve learner outcomes and meet educational goals.
+In this set of case studies, we provide real-world examples of how we approach the task of transforming language education outcomes in partnership with ministries of education, educational institutions and employers.